Seattle Surgical Malpractice Lawyer

-All surgery comes with risks and potential dangers.
-Even the most routine and common procedures can go poorly when the surgical team makes mistakes.
-Surgical malpractice is when the surgeon, anesthesiologist, surgical nurse or other medical staff injures the patient through an act of negligence.
-Medical professionals who cause injury or illness to their patients by deviating from the standard of care commonly found within the medical community can be held accountable for their actions.
+All surgery comes with risks.
+And even the most routine procedures can go poorly when a surgical team makes mistakes.
+Surgical malpractice is when a surgeon, anesthesiologist, surgical nurse, or other medical staff injures a patient through an act of negligence.
+These medical professionals who cause injury or illness to their patients can be held accountable for their actions.

-The experienced Seattle medical malpractice lawyers at Hardwick & Pendergast, P.S. have the knowledge and the resources to handle serious cases involving surgical errors.
-We understand the physical, emotional and financial toll such situations can take on not just patients, but also their family members.
+The experienced Seattle medical malpractice lawyers at Hardwick & Pendergast, P.S., have the knowledge and the resources to handle serious cases involving surgical errors.
+We understand the physical, emotional, and financial toll such situations can take on patients and their family members.
 Call us to find out how we can help you.

 Proving Surgical Malpractice in Washington

 There are no "minor" surgeries.
 Receiving anesthesia and going under the knife is a risk regardless of your health condition before the procedure.
-The last thing patients and their families want to hear is that something has gone wrong or that an error happened during the surgery.
-Not all surgical errors are the result of medical negligence, but all victims of mistakes made during surgery would be well advised to research their legal options.
+The last thing patients and their families want to hear is that something has gone wrong during surgery.
+Not all surgical errors are the result of medical negligence, but all victims of surgical mistakes would be well advised to research their legal options.

-Even if you are able to show that the surgical team violated the standard of care, you may still need to prove that you suffered "actual harm" because of the error during surgery.
-This may appear more straightforward, in wrong-site surgeries where the surgeon operated on the wrong body part, or in cases where the surgeon left instruments inside the patient's body.
-However, in other cases, it may prove more challenging to present evidence and show negligence.
+Even if you are able to show that the surgical team violated the standard of care, you may still need to prove that you suffered "actual harm" because of the error.
+This is more straightforward in wrong-site surgeries, or in cases where the surgeon left instruments inside the patient's body.
+However, in other cases, it may prove more challenging to present evidence.

 Contact an Experienced Seattle Surgical Malpractice Lawyer at Hardwick & Pendergast, P.S.

-If you are the victim of a surgical error, please DO NOT hesitate to contact the experienced Seattle medical malpractice attorneys at Hardwick & Pendergast, P.S. who will analyze your case and help be sure that you are fairly compensated for all your injuries, damages and losses.
-Injured victims can seek compensation for damages including medical expenses, lost income, unnecessary surgeries or procedures, pain and suffering and emotional distress.
-Families of deceased victims can seek compensation and hold the at-fault party accountable by filing a wrongful death claim as well.
+If you are the victim of a surgical error, please DO NOT hesitate to contact the experienced Seattle medical malpractice attorneys at Hardwick & Pendergast, P.S., who will analyze your case and help make sure you are fairly compensated for all your injuries and losses.
 Contact us at (888) 228-3860 for a no-cost, no-obligation consultation.